AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/00_Azure_Overview/README.md

 ##### Terraform

-[Hashicorp Terraform](https://www.terraform.io/) is an open-source tool for provisioning and managing cloud infrastructure.
-[Terraform](https://learn.microsoft.com/azure/developer/terraform/overview) is adept at deploying infrastructure across multiple cloud providers.
+[Hashicorp Terraform](https://www.terraform.io/) is an open-source tool for provisioning and managing cloud infrastructure resources.
+[Terraform](https://learn.microsoft.com/azure/developer/terraform/overview) simplifies the deployment of Azure services, including Azure Kubernetes Service, Azure Cosmos DB, and Azure AI, through infrastructure-as-code to automate provisioning and management of Azure services.
+Terraform is also adept at deploying infrastructure across multiple cloud providers.
 It enables developers to use consistent tooling to manage each infrastructure definition.

 ![Sample Terraform code that deploys Azure Cosmos DB for MongoDB](media/terraform_code.png)

 #### Other tips

 Azure administrators should consult with cloud architects and financial and security personnel to develop an effective organizational hierarchy of resources.

 Here are some best practices to follow for Azure deployments.

 - **Utilize Management Groups** Create at least three levels of management groups.

-- **Adopt a naming convention:** Names in Azure should include business details, such as the organization department, and operational details for IT personnel, like the workload.
+- **Adopt a naming convention:** Azure resource names should include business details, such as the organization department, and operational details for IT personnel, like the workload.
+Defining an [Azure resource naming convention](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) will help the organization standardize on a common naming convention that will help better identify resources once created.

 - **Adopt other Azure governance tools:** Azure provides mechanisms such as [resource tags](https://learn.microsoft.com/azure/azure-resource-manager/management/tag-resources?tabs=json) and [resource locks](https://learn.microsoft.com/azure/azure-resource-manager/management/lock-resources?tabs=json) to facilitate compliance, cost management, and security.